-We chose to stay in the quiet village of San Lazzaro instead.
-It’s a 15-minute bus ride (or 40-minute walk) from the start of the trail in Bomerano and is far cheaper than staying on the coast.
+We chose to stay in the quiet village of Furore instead.
+It’s a 20-minute bus ride (or 50-minute walk) from the start of the trail in Bomerano and is amazingly beautiful offering landscape of dramatic cliffs descending into the azure sea.
 Bomerano village is another convenient place to stay for the hike.

 I highly recommend this hike for an alternative perspective on this beautiful coast.
 See our Path of the Gods guide for more tips.